 Chuck Lavine is a long-time supporter of LGBTQ rights.
-Since its introduction into the Assembly in 2007, Chuck has voted in favor of same-sex marriage in the state of New York and continued to support the legislation until it was finally passed and signed into law in 2011(A 8354).
-Before same-sex marriage was legalized in New York, he also voted to pass a Senate bill in 2010 that would allow unmarried partners to adopt a child (S 1523).
+Since its introduction into the Assembly in 2007, Chuck has voted in favor of same-sex marriage in the state of New York and continued to support the legislation until it was finally passed and signed into law in 2011.
+Before same-sex marriage was legalized in New York, he also voted to pass a Senate bill in 2010 that would allow unmarried partners to adopt a child.

-Since 2012, Chuck has been pushing a bill, which he co-sponsored, that would prohibit sexual orientation conversion therapy on patients under the age of 18 (A 6983B).
-This past June, that bill passed the Assembly and moved on for consideration in the State Senate.
+Since 2012, Chuck has been pushing a bill, which he co-sponsored, that would prohibit sexual orientation conversion therapy on patients under the age of 18.
+In January of 2019, the legislature finally passed the bill and Governor Cuomo signed it into law.

-In 2010, Chuck sponsored a bill through passage of the state New York Assembly that would further prohibit gender identity discrimination in the state of New York (A 5710).
+In 2010, Chuck sponsored a bill through passage of the state New York Assembly that would further prohibit gender identity discrimination in the state of New York.
 More specifically, it would extend existing anti-discrimination laws to include transgender people.
 Chuck is one the leading members of the state legislature advocating on behalf of New York’s transgender population and the broader LGBTQ community.